What's the Difference Between Sonography & Ultrasound?

 Obstetricians and gynecologists have used 2D ultrasound for decades to examine developing fetuses.
-While two-dimensional ultrasound is useful, and three-dimensional ultrasound can produce slightly creepy pictures of unborn babies, pictures that resemble stone carvings, four-dimensional ultrasound bring movements into the imaging inventory.
+While two-dimensional ultrasound is useful, and three-dimensional ultrasound can produce slightly creepy pictures of unborn babies, four-dimensional ultrasound brings movements into the imaging inventory.
 The sonographer—excuse us, ultrasonographer, resplendent in cape and magic utility belt—can take many 3D pictures in rapid succession, then assemble them within the computer in a sophisticated flipbook that shows movement.

 Ultrasound—The Medical Applications

 We have already examined in ultraclose detail some of the ultracool ways ultrasound can help cardiologists and obstetricians.
 Since ultrasound uses no radiation, it can be used for quick diagnosis without the use of X-rays or other radiology.
 Urologists use ultrasound images (sonograms) to:

 Other specialists depend on skilled ultrasonographers to provide ultrasound images of breast tissue, abdominal structures and cerebrovascular problems (stroke).